vince-bourgmayer/electron-test/RESUME.md

 # Resume of projet's progress
+## 02/10/2017
+I don't need to use DB in main process but in renderer process.
+So i commented previous code in main.js then I started to call nedb in script.js
 ## 31/09/2017
 I read:
 - some articles about testing with mocha
 	1. [a guide about mocha](http://samwize.com/2014/02/08/a-guide-to-mochas-describe-it-and-setup-hooks/)
+		_NB:_
-		_NB: describe() serve to group tests cases or other groups_
+		+ describe() serve to group tests cases or other groups
+		+ pending means "en attente" or 'en attendant'
 	2. [mocha's doc](https://mochajs.org/#arrow-functions)
 	3. [should.js](https://github.com/shouldjs/should.js)
 - [a guide about docco](http://ashkenas.com/docco/)

-1. I want to unit test access to DB.
+~~1.
+I want to test access to DB.~~
+I did test with mocha and expect.js in test/test.js

 ## 30/09/17
 I erased the branch to test SQLite3 and I lost everything I've done on it but I didn't expect to loose commit and trace of what I've done...
 No way, I just have to remberer that SQLite3 doesn't work with electron.js or it needs more steps with node-gyp to recompile source because SQLite doesn't have correct header to work with electron.js or something like that.
 So I'll use another db.
 I also learned a little more about 'in memory' db.